a review by the Crow.

 there is Unexpected Virtue in Ignorance.

 Take those words to heart.
-This movie is all about them words.
+This movie is all about them.

 Birdman is excellently made.
-There are simply no real words to describe this achievement outside of labels like “genius” and “stellar” and “spectacular!” and whatever other important-sounding words one can come up with.
+There are simply no real words to describe this achievement outside of labels like “genius” and “stellar” and “spectacular!” and whatever other big words one can come up with.

 Technically, the movie’s presented for about nine parts out of ten as a single take.
 It’s actually quite cleverly done, to be honest.
 Simple, yet clever all the same.